cgranjaobando/QADemos/README.md

 - Capture new artifacts under the relevant `test-results/` or `outputs/` directories.
 - Never commit secrets; only synthetic or public data is allowed.

-The repo stays ready for additional demos—copy the Swag Labs patterns, adjust data to the new site, and you’ll have end-to-end coverage, reports, and documentation with minimal extra wiring.
+The repo stays ready for additional demos--copy the Swag Labs patterns, adjust data to the new site, and you’ll have end-to-end coverage, reports, and documentation with minimal extra wiring.